|Before the Gold Standard (550 BC - 1870 AD)|

 (1) The gold standard is deflationary.
 In a closed economy under the gold standard, a country's money supply is determined by its stock of gold.
 To increase its money supply, the government must mine more gold. ⇒Economic growth is constrained by the gold supply.
 Limited gold supply causes deflation.
 True, inflation is bad, but deflation is even worse.
 Firms had to lay off workers as price declined.
 According to the World Gold Council, annual production of gold is about 2,500 metric tons or 80 million troy ounces.
 This implies that world GDP cannot grow more than about $80 billion (at $1000/oz), had we been on the gold standard today.
 Thus, the gold standard would cause a severe deflation in the world economy.

 Unless more gold is mined, the economy cannot grow.
 When the gold stock is fixed, an increase in real output only causes deflation. (^M = 0 = ^P + ^Y).
 Thus, in a growing economy, the gold standard is deflationary and retards economic growth.

-(2) In an open economy, a balance of payments deficit is followed by a gold outflow.
+(2) In an open economy, a balance of payments deficit is deflationary and causes gold outflow and unemployment).
 Thus, a single country's ability to expand money supply is limited by its balance of payments position.
 An expansion of money supply causes a trade deficit.
 A gold outflow would set off deflation.

 (3) Transmission of monetary shocks.
 A country cannot insulate its economy from external shocks.
 Discovery of a new gold mine increases the local supply of gold, but does not affect real outputs in the short run.
 Thus, an increase in gold supply raises prices.
 Due to fixed links between currencies, inflation or depression in one country is easily transmitted to other countries.
 (The Great Depression started by the Wall Street crash of 1929 was quickly transmitted to Europe and Asia.)
 While inflation rates were low during the period of gold standard, prices could have been unstable.